lawal-mj/load-mimic-iv-into-postgresql/README.md

-8. Now connect to the mimic database and created the schema:
+8. Now connect to the mimic database and create the schema:
 ```bibtex
 \c mimic;
 ```